stevendevan/okcscrape3/README.md

 ![](https://i.imgur.com/8gOigL8.gif)

-If the 'Scripts' folder of the Python 3 installation on which you just installed okcscrape3 is on your %PATH%, you can simply
+If the 'Scripts' folder of the Python 3 installation on which you just installed okcscrape3 is on your %PATH%, you can simply install the package and call the app by typing 'okcscrape3' in the command prompt.

+I haven't comprehensively tested the installation process, so let me know if you run into issues.